 The student must declare a major and file a form no later than the end of the Spring semester of the sophomore year.
 Registration for the junior year is not permitted until a Declaration of Major Form has been filed with the Registrar's Office.

 The student has the option of completing the requirements for one or more minors.
-In order to declare a minor, the student must come to the Registrar's Office and pick up a Declaration of Minor Form (or print the one provided: Click Here).
+In order to declare a minor, the student must come to the Registrar's Office and pick up a Declaration of Minor Form (or print the one from the links at the bottom of this page).
 This form must be completed and signed by both the Department Chairperson and the academic adviser before filing it with the Registrar's Office.
 Refer to the academic catalog for specific guidelines within majors and minors.

 The deadline for filing for a minor is the Friday of the end of the first week of classes of the semester in which you will finish your degree requirements.